A typical Day of a Business Analyst

 2:30 p.m: The day is half past for Robin and he gears himself for the 3 pm video conference with the functional and delivery managers located halfway around the world.
 The meeting involves showcasing the newly developed software which will bolster the organization position in the market and help achieve its strategic goals.
 After the meeting, Robin receives acknowledgments and is congratulated on successfully capturing the requirements, assisting in developing and testing the application and deployment activities of the software.

 5:00 p.m: At around 5 pm, Robin takes a break for some evening snacks and chit-chats with fellow colleagues.
 Later, he has a discussion with the project manager over the project status.
 They analyze the current status of the project, compare it with the project baseline and other parameters and recommend corrective/preventive actions.
 Robin documents the findings and also lists some risks encountered by him in the project risk register.

 6:00 p.m: At 6 pm Robin is ready to leave when he is asked by his manager to review the business requirement document (BRD) of a new project which is prepared by a new business analyst in the organization.
 Robin conducts a thorough evaluation of the document, corrects some errors and shares the updated document with his project manager.
 He then shares his findings with the new business analyst, gives him some tips for clear and concise documentation and encourages him to perform better.
 ‘Nothing is more important than comprehensive yet crisp documentation.
 A business analyst should strive for clarity in communications’, he ponders.

-The above write up was a brief snapshot of the day to day activities of a business analyst.
+The above write up is a brief snapshot of the day to day activities of a business analyst.
 However, if you want to understand and learn more about the business analyst role and deep dive in the areas/verticals they work in, then visit this in-depth article on the complete job description of a business analyst.